zi-qin/SC1015-Mini-Project/README.md

 # SC1015-Mini-Project

-# Welcome to employee retention analysis
+# Welcome to career experience analysis

 ## About